CyriacduChatenet/CyriacduChatenet/README.md

 - 👋 Hi, I’m Cyriac du Chatenet, I'm a french 🇫🇷 Fullstack React NestJS developer.
 I started to code in october 2020.
 - During my studies, I'm a self-taugh, I have learn React, Vue.js and Typescript, Node.js, MongoDB, PostgreSQL and other technologies alone.
-- I have good skills in frontend, I use a lot React, Vue.js and Node.js 💻
+- I have good skills in frontend, I use a lot React and Node.js 💻

-- Now, i am learning Nest.js, and Three.js
+- Now, i am learning Three.js

 - On my Github's profile i have multiple projects with different technologies. some projects are finished, other not.
 - web developpement isn't just a job, for me it's a passion.